andrea-s21/book-buy-app/README.md

 <p></p>

 ## Next Steps
-- Incorporate AWS S3 to allow users the ability to upload thier ouwn images of books.
+- Incorporate AWS S3 to allow users the ability to upload thier own images of books.
 <p></p>

 - Add a search feature to search books in database by title or keyword when looking for a book to purchase.